Back to posts

 2. Invest in Property-Based and Fuzz Testing

-Property-based testing is particularly well-suited for the AI era.
-Instead of specific test cases (which they can fabricate), you define invariants that must always hold true:
+Property-based testing is a good fit here.
+Instead of specific test cases (which a model can fabricate), you define invariants that always have to hold:

 from hypothesis import given, strategies as st